mathewsrc/generativeai-questions-and-answers-app/docs/network.md

 }
 ```

-The  Secrests Manager Endpoint allow ECS to get secrets without leave the Amazon network
+The  Secrets Manager Endpoint allow ECS to get secrets without leave the Amazon network

 ```terraform
 # Create a VPC Endpoint for Secrests Manager